psych-ds/psych-DS/README.md

 # Roadmap

 We are starting to track project goals and milestones (aka ways to [get involved!](#how-to-get-involved)) in the [Issues](https://github.com/mekline/psych-DS/issues) section of this repository.
+Right now, we're working on:

+#9 Choosing file naming conventions for the specification https://github.com/mekline/psych-DS/issues/9

 Some significant milestones: